tinneuro/Masterthesis/README.md

 # Masterthesis
 This repo provides code used for the thesis and datasets for additive and multiplicative noise model.
 Furthermore 3 videos of different regimes of the nullclines in 3D space generated with MAPLE are provided.
+For a stored timeseries of a 3D simulation please contact me as the dataset is too large to upload it.

 Data:\
 The data for the 2D Model was generated using the Code "2D Model Grid Simulation.ipynb".\